Infrared homing

-The first IR devices were experimented with before World War II.
-During the war, German engineers were working on heat seeking missiles and proximity fuses but did not have time to complete development before the war ended.
+The first IR devices were experimented with during World War II.
+During the war, German engineers were working on heat-seeking missiles and proximity fuses but did not have time to complete development before the war ended.
 Truly practical designs did not become possible until the introduction of conical scanning and miniaturized vacuum tubes during the war.
 Anti-aircraft IR systems began in earnest in the late 1940s, but the electronics and the entire field of rocketry were so new that they required considerable development before the first examples entered service in the mid-1950s.
 The early examples had significant limitations and achieved very low success rates in combat during the 1960s.
 A new generation developed in the 1970s and the 1980s made great strides and significantly improved their lethality.
 The latest examples from the 1990s and on have the ability to attack targets out of their field of view (FOV) behind them and even to pick out vehicles on the ground.

 IR seekers are also the basis for many semi-automatic command to line of sight (SACLOS) weapons.
 In this use, the seeker is mounted on a trainable platform on the launcher and the operator keeps it pointed in the general direction of the target manually, often using a small telescope.
 The seeker does not track the target, but the missile, often aided by flares to provide a clean signal.
 The same guidance signals are generated and sent to the missile via thin wires or radio signals, guiding the missile into the center of the operator's telescope.
 SACLOS systems of this sort have been used both for anti-tank missiles and surface-to-air missiles, as well as other roles.

 The infrared sensor package on the tip or head of a heat-seeking missile is known as the seeker head.
 The NATO brevity code for an air-to-air infrared-guided missile launch is Fox Two.